Defense for Domestic Violence Charges in Collin County

 - Named as a Best Lawyer in Dallas by D Magazine

 Attorney Grant has

-more than 20 years of legal experience and is a seasoned criminal defense lawyer.
+more than 20 years of legal experience and is a seasoned domestic violence lawyer.
 She is a proven attorney at

 trial and has been included in the list of